smartdevicelink/sdl_evolution/proposals/0061-locale-support.md

 - See http://www.unicode.org/reports/tr35/tr35-47/tr35.html#Unicode_Language_and_Locale_Identifiers
 - See http://www.rfc-editor.org/rfc/bcp/bcp47.txt

-As an example US english would be `"en-US"` instead of `EN_US`.
+Examples:

+- `"en"` for english language or `"en-US"`, `"en-GB"`, `"en-AU"`, `"en-IN"` etc.
+- `"zh-Hans"` or `"zh-Hant"` for Chinese in the simplified or traditional script.

-### Core (communicating to an app)
+### Core

 Core should continue to use `.language` parameters in addition to `.locale` parameters when sending RPCs to an app.
 If `.locale` is set to an identifier which matches an enum value of `Language` this enum value should be used for `.language`.
 Otherwise `.EN_US` should be used as a fallback to keep mandatory rules valid.

 Whenever Core receives an RPC from an app and `.locale` parameter is set Core should ignore `.language` parameter.
-This way Core should become
+This way Core should be made ready when deprecations are removed.

 Core should continue to send `OnLanguageChange` notification followed by `OnLocaleChanged` notification to an app whenever the head unit language changes.